pierrediedhiou/cybersecurity-journey/glossary.md

 (ex: a regular user gaining admin access)
 - **VPN Gateway** — A network device that provides secure remote access to a private network over the internet
+- **Vulnerability Scanning** — The process of inspecting digital systems to find security weaknesses
 ## W
 - **Web Shell** — Malicious script uploaded to a web server giving browser-based shell access